mrai64/yapcp/README.md

-participants, photo contest organizer and photo contest sponsors (i.e. international and national photographic organization) offering them a useful platform where all should found a useful place wherw show all the best.
+participants, photo contest organizer and photo contest sponsors (i.e. international and national photographic organization) offering them a useful platform where all should found a useful place where show all the best.
 For yaPCP mark we adopt a stylized podium and the initial of Photo Contest Platform.
 ![yaPCP logo](/dev-diary/2025-08/yaPCP_logo%20ver%202025-08-21%20massimo_120px.svg)

+That's a work in progress, so i adopt temporary something from Laravel project

 ## Contributing